fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 #### 7.9: automatic code formatting

-In the previous parts we used ESLint to ensure that code to follows the defined conventions.
+In the previous parts, we used ESLint to ensure that code follows the defined conventions.
 [Prettier](https://prettier.io/) is yet another approach for the same.
-According to the documentation Prettier is <i>an opinionated code formatter</i>, that is, Prettier does not only control the code style but it also formats the code according to the definition.
+According to the documentation, Prettier is <i>an opinionated code formatter</i>, that is, Prettier not only controls the code style but also formats the code according to the definition.

-Prettier is easy to integrate to the code editor, so that when the code is saved, it is automatically formatted correctly.
+Prettier is easy to integrate into the code editor so that when the code is saved, it is automatically formatted correctly.

 Take Prettier to use in your app and configure it to work with your editor.

 #### 7.10: redux, step1

-Refactor the application from using internal React component state to using Redux for the application's state management.
+Refactor the application from using the internal React component state to using Redux for the application's state management.

 Change the application's notifications to use Redux at this point of the exercise set.